Financial-Times/origami-website/_manifests/origami-json.md

 	</tr>
 </table>

-Describes the support status of the project's major version. **Must** be one of:
+Describes the support status of the project's major version:
 - `active`: feature development ongoing, bug reports will be gratefully received and acted upon promptly
 - `maintained`: not actively developed but reproducible bugs will be fixed promptly and work done where necessary to maintain compatibility with platforms and other projects
 - `deprecated`: not actively developed, not recommended for new projects, only the most disabling bugs will be addressed and only when time allows, but existing implementations may still work